 Only if it is a progressive/conventional URL (and the video format of the files is H.264 for the video track and AAC for the audio track) or (since WS.WebTV 2.1) if the URL is HLS (.m3u8).
 Example:

 You can supply different URLs for Flash and HTML5.
 For example, you can provide a RTMP streaming URL to be used by the WS.WebTV Flash video player and a progressive or HLS URL (since WS.WebTV 2.1) to be used on the HTML5 video player.
 Example:

 Regarding HLS support on WS.WebTV 2.1+

-NOTE: We recommend to, additionally, provide a Progressive URL for devices which do not support HLS.
+NOTE: It is possible to provide, additionally, a Progressive URL for devices where the HLS playback is not possible.
 In order to provide both URLs (HLS and Progressive) separate them with 4 "slashes" (////) without any extra space.
 Example:

 » CORS required!: All HLS resources (URL) must be delivered with CORS headers permitting GET requests.
 This is mandatory for playing back HLS on desktop browsers and Chromecast devices.

 HLS Streaming playback is supported through the following (included) free third party plugins:

 1. (Default) "Flashls" plugin by "mangui" (http://mangui.github.io/flashls/)